 14.18 Conflicting Languages.
 If this Agreement is translated into any language other than English, and there is a discrepancy between the English text and the translated text, the English text will govern unless expressly stated otherwise in the translation.

 - "Account" means Customer's Google Cloud Platform account.

-- "Admin Console" means the online console(s) and/or tool(s) provided by Google to Customer for administering the Services.
+- "Admin Console" means the online console(s) or dashboard provided by Google to Customer for administering the Services.

 - "Affiliate" means any entity that directly or indirectly Controls, is Controlled by, or is under common Control with a party.

-- "AUP" means the acceptable use policy set forth here for the Services: http://cloud.google.com/terms/aup
+- "AUP" means the then-current acceptable use policy for the Services stated at http://cloud.google.com/terms/aup.

 - "Brand Features" means the trade names, trademarks, service marks, logos, domain names, and other distinctive brand features of each party, respectively, as secured by such party from time to time.